Mitsubishi G4M (Betty) Navy Land-Based Medium Bomber Aircraft

 Authored By Staff Writer; Content ©www.MilitaryFactory.com

-By any regard, the Japanese Navy had found itself a capable performer and the G4M began to prove its worth in early entanglements that included the sinking of the British warships HMS Repulse and the HMS Prince of Wales, both occurring in the first year of the aircrafts service.
+The G4M prove its worth immediately in early entanglements that included the sinking of the British warships HMS Repulse and HMS Prince of Wales, both occurring in the first year of the aircraft's combat service career.
 In addition to successful action against the Allies, the G4M was also used in anger against neighboring China in their long-running war.